Emmanuel Sanders Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 - Note: Sanders' stats vs. Jets date back to 2016.

-- The 276.8 passing yards the Jets yield per game makes them the NFL's 30th-ranked pass defense this season.
+- The Jets are giving up 276.8 passing yards per game this season, the NFL's 30th-ranked pass defense.

-- The Jets have conceded 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.
+- The Jets have allowed 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- Sanders did not have a catch in last week's game against the Falcons.
+- Sanders did not have a catch in last week's game versus the Falcons.

-- Sanders has racked up 20 receiving yards (6.7 per game), reeling in two passes on four targets over his last three outings.
+- During his last three games, Sanders racked up two catches on four targets and averaged 6.7 receiving yards.

 Sanders' Buffalo Teammates